btassone/ld-iet/README.md

 **Required Tech:** Should be nothing, everything is on the vagrant.

+**Requires**

+node, bower, sass.
+Please have all 3 of these installed globally.

 **Setup After Download**

 In the plugin directory run these commands from the command line